ajcmde/crc/README.md

 # usage JavaScript

 Code allows only to initialize the `CRC_c` class and dump C code `CRCCreateCCode2` for CRC calculation.
-The application folder for an example how to use.
+See the  application folder for an example how to use.

 ![image](https://github.com/ajcmde/crc/assets/134808561/bae4246f-eaa8-49e7-8c77-858c23831d31)